mivgubel/mivgubel/README.md

 - 👋 Hi, I’m Miguel Angel Valdez Bello, but everybody calls me Mike, you can do it if you want.

 - 👀 I’m passionate about software development, I even do it for fun :D, I love to learn new things and I usually teach myself.
-- I have over 5 years of software Development expertise.
+- :star: I have over 5 years of software Development expertise.
 - 🌱 I’m a solidity Developer and a Smart contracts Security Auditor.
 - 💞️ I’m looking to collaborate in the development of the blockchain industry and impact the world with this technology.
 - 📫 How to reach me You can send me an email at angelcap1990@gmail.com or follow me https://twitter.com/Mike_Bello90